Pubic lice

 If you have pubic lice, your healthcare provider will also check for other STIs and do a sexual health check.
 Read more about sexually transmitted infections (STIs).

-Other places you can get help are:
+Other places you can get advice or help are:

 Sexual health clinics(external link)